DSimonne/sixs/sixs/experiments/README.md

 * Save your macro in the directory where the scans are saved
 * It will generate a log file (log_nameofmacro_date_time.txt) in folder, interesting to be sure at what time we changed conditions on the particle (gas or temperature), put them in data_folder/xcat_data/date/log

-# Visualize data
-* Copy the example notebook and use the fonctions present in xcat_scripts to visualize the data
-* Respect the order
-* Make sure to have copied the xcat_scripts folder too

 # GasTool commands

 `import GasTools as gt`